EduardRata/Guess-button/README.md

 # Guess-button
-There is three bottons in this game, and you pick the right one in order to win the game.
+There is three bottons in this game, and you have to pick the right one in order to win the game.
 Good luck!